lab-cosmo/chemiscope/docs/src/python/widget.rst

     # Capture and save a sequence of frames
     widget.save_structure_sequence(indices, paths)

-.. automethod:: chemiscope.jupyter.ChemiscopeWidgetBase.save_structure_sequence
+.. automethod:: chemiscope.widget.ChemiscopeWidgetBase.save_structure_sequence
-.. automethod:: chemiscope.jupyter.ChemiscopeWidgetBase.get_structure_sequence
+.. automethod:: chemiscope.widget.ChemiscopeWidgetBase.get_structure_sequence

 Headless widget
 ---------------

-If you want to use chemiscope to generate screenshots or inspect datasets programmatically without running a Jupyter notebook, you can use the headless widget.
+If you want to use chemiscope to generate screenshots or inspect datasets programmatically without running a notebook, you can use the headless widget.
 This widget uses a headless browser (Playwright) to render the chemiscope interface, which you can fetch installing the optional dependency ``chemiscope[headless]``.

 .. autofunction:: chemiscope.headless